geethikaaa/Face-Filter-using-Face-Recognition/README.md

   >Like this using clmtrackr we can create any type of face filter.

-## Designing Project using css and style.css:
+## Designing Project using css and p5.js elements:

   > I add some of the addtional features to project.
 For that I created another web page(edit image) to my project.
 It looks like this-----